possibilities/meteor-client-sessions/README.md

 # Client Sessions for Meteor

-A Meteor lib for tracking clients across requests
+A smart package for tracking clients across requests

 [Check out the demo!](http://client-sessions.meteor.com/)